-- 1. In the event of early dissolution/termination of the term of office of the Sakrebulo, extraordinary elections shall be held for the Sakrebulo concerned.
-No extraordinary elections shall be held if at the moment when the Sakrebulo is dissolved, or its term of office is terminated, less than one year remains until the expiration of the term of office of the Sakrebulo concerned. - 2.
-Extraordinary elections of a Sakrebulo shall be called by the President of Georgia with the countersignature of the Prime Minister of Georgia not earlier than the 8th day and not later than the 10th day after coming of the an appropriate legal act on premature dissolution/premature termination of powers of the Sakrebulo.
-The elections shall be held not later than the 50th day after the elections are called. - 21.
-In the case provided for in paragraph 1 of this article, if, under the Organic law of Georgia Local Self-government Code, power of the executive body of a municipality Mayor is prematurely terminated, extraordinary elections of the executive body of a municipality Mayor shall be called and held under the procedure and within the time limits established by paragraph 2 of this article. - 3.
-In extraordinary elections, the Sakrebulo shall be elected for the remaining term of office of the Sakrebulo. - 4.
-A party/an electoral bloc, or an initiative group of voters shall run in extraordinary Sakrebulo elections under Article 154(5),(6) of this Law.
-The CEC shall determine, by ordinance, the time frames for holding extraordinary Sakrebulo elections not later than the 49^{th} day before Election Day.
+1. In the event of early dissolution/termination of the term of office of the Sakrebulo, extraordinary elections shall be held for the Sakrebulo concerned.
+No extraordinary elections shall be held if at the moment when the Sakrebulo is dissolved, or its term of office is terminated, less than one year remains until the expiration of the term of office of the Sakrebulo concerned.

+2. Extraordinary elections of a Sakrebulo shall be called by the President of Georgia with the countersignature of the Prime Minister of Georgia not earlier than the 8^{th} day and not later than the 10^{th} day after coming of an appropriate legal act on premature dissolution/premature termination of powers of the Sakrebulo.
+The elections shall be held not later than the 50^{th} day after the elections are called.

+2^1 .
+In the case provided for in paragraph 1 of this article, if, under the Organic law of Georgia Local Self-government Code, powers of the executive body of a municipality - Mayor is prematurely terminated, extraordinary elections of the executive body of a municipality - Mayor shall be called and held under the procedure and within the time limits established by paragraph 2 of this article.

+3. In extraordinary elections, the Sakrebulo shall be elected for the remaining term of office of the Sakrebulo.

-[4.
-A party and an initiative group of voters shall run in extraordinary Sakrebulo elections under the procedures established by Article 154(5) and (6) of this Law.
-Time limits for holding extraordinary Sakrebulo elections shall be set by the CEC by ordinance not later than the 49th day before Election Day.
-(Shall become effective from 1 January 2021)]
+4. A party and an initiative group of voters shall run in extraordinary Sakrebulo elections under the procedures established by Article 154(5) and (6) of this Law.
+Time limits for holding extraordinary Sakrebulo elections shall be set by the CEC by an ordinance not later than the 49th day before Election Day.